TBA-SA Muay Thai Rules

 ELBOW STRIKES:

 NHS: No Elbow strikes to the head.
-Elbows allowed to the body only.
+Elbows are allowed to the body only.

 Class C, B & A (Jr, Sr, and all Adults): elbows to the head with padded elbows.

 *TBA-SA approved elbow pads must be worn by both fighters.
-"Downward, Spiking, 12/6 elbows ARE allowed"
+"Downward, Spiking, Spinning and 12/6 elbows ARE allowed."

 Professional -- Elbows to both the body and the head are allowed.
-This includes spiking elbows and spinning elbows.
 No elbow pads worn.

 KNEE STRIKES: